 The Greeks, Egyptians, and many other ancient cultures all knew the power of bee pollen.
 Hieroglyphs in Luxor Egypt describe the taste of honey and importance of pollen and Cleopatra herself was reported to use honey and bee pollen as part of her beauty regimen.
 Greeks would use bee bread to keep their armies well fed on long journeys thanks to the high amount of protein in bee pollen.

 Note: This product does not contain any of the 8 major allergens.
 In rare cases bee products may cause allergic reactions in some people.
+This product is manufactured in accordance with all Federal, State and regulatory guidelines and is in full compliance with Dietary Supplement regulations.

 Buy in Bulk and Save